exadel-inc/esl/eslint-config/README.md

 ### Configuration

 There are no additional configuration options for ESL Shared ESLint Configuration at that moment.
-Please be aware that we asre in progress of standardizing rule list and currently considering of suporrting EcmaScript in addition to TypeScript.
+Please be aware that we are in the process of standardizing rule list and are currently considering supporting EcmaScript in addition to TypeScript.

-Still yor are able to override any rule from the configuration in your project's ESLint configuration file by declaring it in the `rules` section of the configuration file after applying the shared configuration.
+Still you are able to override any rule from the configuration in your project's ESLint configuration file by declaring it in the `rules` section of the configuration file after applying the shared configuration.

 ### Inner Plugins

 ESL Shared ESLint Configuration includes several inner plugins that are used to provide additional rules and configurations for ESLint.
-Here is the list of included plugins and thair ESLint aliases:
+Here is the list of included plugins and their ESLint aliases:

 - `@stylistic` - code style rules from [@stylistic](https://eslint.style/) project.
 - `typescript-eslint` - TypeScript specific rules from [TypeScript ESLint](https://typescript-eslint.io/) project.